 The screen sharing function in Zoom allows users to share their screen with others in the meeting.
 Users can share their desktop or a particular window that they have open in their desktop.
 Participants can also share an external device’s screen via Zoom (e.g. a tablet screen, which can be useful for handwritten demonstrations).
 Some suggestions for using Screen Share in your teaching include:

 - Share an image that you want students to examine closely during the meeting.

 - Share music or audio that you want students to engage with during class.
 Don’t forget to give students specific instructions on what to be thinking about or listening for during the audio clip.

 - Share a PowerPoint or Google Slide show.
 If you plan to do this, it may be useful to have a secondary device through which to run the slideshow so that your main screen can still be filled with your students’ pictures.

 - Note that in “side-by-side participant mode” your students will be able to control how much of their screen is taken up by the screen share and how much is taken up by their classmates’ video feeds.

 - Teaching with Zoom Annotation & Whiteboard

 Zoom offers virtual whiteboard and annotation tools for use during synchronous sessions.
 The annotation tools allow students to write, stamp, type, and draw on top of a screen share (e.g. PowerPoint, webpage, image file, pdf, etc.) or the whiteboard.
+The whiteboard has new features and templates that make it more useful for collaboration.
 Some suggestions for ways to use the annotation feature and/or whiteboard in your teaching include:

 - Brainstorm and record the class’s ideas.
 Ask a single student to do the typing or ask all students to share one or more ideas.
 Note that the host of the whiteboard or screen share is the only one that can move annotations around on the screen once they’ve been posted.